- Created on the 12 March, 2017.

 Interleukin-1 alpha (IL-1α or IL-1a), belongs to the interleukin 1 family which represents biologically active cell-derived mono nuclear proteins that are involved in immune responses and inflammatory reactions.
 There are currently two distinct human IL-1 species that have been identified IL-1 alpha and IL-1 beta.
 They are both biologically distinct but distantly related, sharing similarities such as molecular weight, same receptors on target cells and similar biological effects.
 Also, they are both polypeptidic cytokines that play vital functions in immunologic reactions, tissue repair and inflammation.
 IL-1α is however predominantly a cell-associated molecule when compared to IL-1β which is a secreted molecule.

-The minimum detection sensitivity level of interleukin-1 alpha (IL-1α, IL-1a) using this human interleukin-1 alpha ELISA kit was approximately 0.5 pg/ml.
-The dynamic assay range for this kit is 4.7 – 300 pg/ml.
+The minimum detection sensitivity level of interleukin-1 alpha (IL-1α, IL-1a) using current human IL-1 alpha ELISA kit was approximately 0.5 pg/ml.
+The dynamic range for this ELISA assay is 4.7 – 300 pg/ml.

 - Interleukin 1α and the inflammatory process.
 Nat Immunol.
 (2016) 17 (8): 906-13.
 Review.
 Di Paolo N.C. and Shayakhmetov D.M.